MTHSBGN/RobustReinforcementLearning/reviews/roadmap.md

 ## October

+- [x] Write 'Related work' section
+- [x] Implementation of the first benchmark algorithm (WIP)
+- [x] Implementation of a library to make RL experiments

+## November

 - [ ] Complete formalization of the problem
-- [ ] Write 'Related work' section
-- [ ] Implementation of the first benchmark algorithm
+- [ ] Complete PPO algorithm
 - [ ] Determine the learning algorithm robust to the nuisance parameters + architecture

-## November

 - [ ] Implementation of a first experiment

+## December

 - [ ] Assement of results and improvement

-## December

 - [ ] Iteration over new experiments